sudha-kannan/Text-Simplification/README.md

 **Text-Simplification**

-A simple approcah using LSTM for text simplication.
+This repository contains a simple approcah using LSTM for text simplication.